donnyfly/SIMKLTrackerBot/README.md

 After changing the polling interval, restart the bot for the new value to take effect.

-The `/simkl-checknow` command can still be used by administrators to manually check for new activity without waiting for the next scheduled poll.
+The `/simkl-checknow` command can be used by administrators to manually check for new activity without waiting for the next scheduled poll.
+A short cooldown prevents repeated manual checks from generating unnecessary API requests.

 ---